-- Travel Hand Sanitizer – It probalby goes without saying that after grabbing handrails, handles on rides and just being in a theme park surrounded by thousands of peole that you’re going to be exposed to a lot of germs and nothing can ruin a trip quicker than getting sick.
-So keeping these handy travel hand sanitizers on hand are fantastic to have for when you’re about to eat or just whenever you need it.
+- Travel Hand Sanitizer – It probably goes without saying that after grabbing handrails, handles on rides and just being in a theme park surrounded by thousands of people that you’re going to be exposed to a lot of germs and nothing can ruin a trip quicker than getting sick.
+So keeping these handy travel hand sanitizer on hand are fantastic to have for when you’re about to eat or just whenever you need it.

-- Mini USB Power Strip – There are never enough power and USB outlets, you’ll be glad you’ve got this on hand
+- Mini USB Power Strip – There are never enough power and USB outlets, you’ll be glad you had this one on the packing list!

 - Pop Up Hamper – This speaks for itself and with kids now it’s a must have